younguk072023/younguk072023/README.md

 </div>

-- 🔭 I am currently a student in the Medical IT Engineering department at Soonchunhyang University.
+- 🔭 I am currently pursuing a master's degree in Software Convergence at Soonchunhyang University.
 - 🌱 I am currently interested in image processing and deep learning, and I am studying it.

 ---